bitterjug/devjournal-crypto/devjournal.markdown

 Next up: Render the measurements.
 Where do those come from?
 Are they in the model yet?
 The plan says they should be owned by the indicators.

+## 2014-02-17 16:34 Monday

+What I'm trying to do now, is:

+- Render a table row for the values
+- Each with a sub-view tag to trigger a sub-view
+- And a data tag to identify the milestone column it belongs to
+- Then in the `subviewCreators`, or in side the created view, see if we can pick up these data values to choose the right `Target` model to manipulate.